 This is not always an automatic process and you should keep a file organized with copies of the credit reports, letters sent to remove inquiries, and responses to those letters.
 Time is on your side as long as you’re patient and diligent.
 In many cases, the inquiry will be removed and you should see an improvement in your credit score.

 Or You Can Let Professionals Handle It

 If you don’t have the time to go through the process of having your credit report cleaned of all the errant inquiries, you can retain a firm that can do the work much more efficiently and effectively, in many cases.
 A professional Credit Repair firm performs these tasks hundreds of times a day.
 However, when investigating credit repair companies, be sure to look for a firm with many years experience and many happy clients.
-Lexington Law Firm has over 20 years of experience and over 500,000 happy clients.
+Lexington Law Firm has over 24 years of experience and hundreds of thousands of happy clients.
 They offer a FREE consultation on their 800-number (800-220-0084).
 Why not call them and learn how to improve your credit score and your life?